neonevm/neon-evm.docs/docs/evm_compatibility/overview.md

 ## Shared standards and features

-Solidity or Vyper smart contracts, standard development and deployment tools and practices can all be applied on Neon EVM with almost no code changes:
+Solidity or Vyper smart contracts, standard development and deployment tools and practices can all be applied on Neon EVM with minimal reconfiguration of the code:

 - Neon EVM accounts follow [Ethereum's account standards](https://ethereum.org/en/developers/docs/accounts/)